M-Sc-Research/English-learning/vocab-Fund1.md

 feed the cat as well

 <br>
-do the shopping => buy food at supermarket
+do the shopping => buy food at the supermarket
 <br>
 go shopping => leisure activity => buy clothes, DVDs, books, etc.
 <br>